YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Images

-This [Google Drive folder](bit.ly/yale-dh-neural-style) contains five content and five style images.
+The Google Drive folder at bit.ly/yale-dh-neural-style contains five content and five style images.
 Some of the images have more pronounced "content" or "style," and others are more subtle.
 We'll use only a few of the images in our activities below, but I encourage you to mix and match with the others as well.

 A quick note on the sample images: I added relatively small images (400 x 400 pixels) so that the output image will be generated quickly.
 You can use higher resolution images in RunwayML; it will just take the model more time to run (which in turn uses up more of the free credits Runway provides).
 Also, depending on your goal, you don't necessarily need high-resolution images in order for the model to be successful, so you might start out with a lower resolution image and work your way up as needed.